 Message from the CEO

-Last year, we started the journey of ensuring our marathon goes beyond a sporting event to become a platform for driving our sustainability and community engagement initiatives.
-At Standard Chartered, our aim is to minimise the negative impact of our events and drive positive change wherever we can.
+As we host our 20th edition, a special recognition goes to Athletics Kenya for the endorsement and collaboration in delivering the marathon over the last 19 editions.
+Our promise is to keep growing and making the marathon better.In our 19th edition, we started the journey of ensuring our marathon goes beyond a sporting event to become a platform for driving our sustainability and community engagement initiatives.
+At Standard Chartered, we aim to minimize the negative impact of our events and drive positive change wherever we can.

-The bank recently launched its first sustainability impact report which marked our public commitment to become the world’s most sustainable and responsible bank.
+As we launch our second sustainability impact report to the public, our commitment is to become the world’s most sustainable and responsible bank.
 We are making conscious and deliberate efforts to ensure that the same is reflected in our marathon.
-In line with our sustainability initiative, we are committed to a create a marathon platform that:-
+In line with our sustainability initiative, we are committed to create a marathon platform that:

 Our partnership with Kenya Forest Services allowed us to create awareness on the importance of green spaces within our cities.
 We hosted pre-marathon events at the Nairobi Arboretum, Karura Forest, Ngong Forest Sanctuary.
-As we countdown towards marathon day, I urge all of you to continue using these spaces for your preparations.
+As we countdown towards marathon day, I urge all of you to continue using these spaces to prepare for the main marathon..

 We will continue to champion for diversity and inclusion within the marathon.
 We will be partnering with Light for World, SightSavers and APDK to help train People with Disabilities prepare for the marathon.
 We will also ensure that they are recruited to be part of the team that will be organising the marathon.

-The19th edition of the marathon promises to be bigger and better.
-This year, the physical marathon will be held on Sunday 30st October 2022 at the Southern Bypass with Uhuru gardens as the marathon venue while the virtual marathon will be done from Sunday 23rd October 2022 to Sunday 30th October 2022.
-We target to have 25,000 runners – 15,000 for the physical marathon and 10,000 for the virtual marathon.
+The 20th edition of the marathon promises to be bigger and better.
+This year, the marathon will be held on Sunday 29th October 2023 at the Southern Bypass with Uhuru gardens as the marathon venue.
+We target to have 25,000 runners for the marathon.

-I invite all of you to register and join us for the virtual or physical marathon.
+I invite all of you to register and join us for the marathon.
 You will be supporting our Futuremakers initiative to support the youth to learn, earn and grow.

 Mobilise your family, friends and colleagues to join us and Run As One.